austinschrader/api-exchange-rate/README.md

 1. Download this repository by clicking the "Clone or Download" button
 2. Navigate to the folder where it downloaded
-3. Open the index.html file inside of your preferred browser
+3. Open the terminal window and type npm install to install the required dependencies
+4. This project uses https://www.exchangerate-api.com/, so you will need to acquire an API key by signing up.
+5. Once you obtain an API key, make a .env file in your project file at the root level
+6. In this .env file, you will need to save the API key like: API_KEY:yourapikeyhere
+7. Type npm install in the console to download required dependencies
+8. Type npm start in the console to start the live server
-4. Congratulations, this is the website!
+9. Congratulations, this is the website!

 ## Specs